Deploy a Business Connectivity Services hybrid solution in SharePoint in Microsoft 365

 What these procedures help you deploy

-BCS is a centralized infrastructure in SharePoint Server, Office 2016, and SharePoint Online that enables you to integrate data that is not in SharePoint products or Office 2016 into SharePoint Server.
+BCS is a centralized infrastructure in SharePoint Server, Office 2016, and SharePoint in Microsoft 365 that enables you to integrate data that is not in SharePoint in Microsoft 365 products or Office 2016 into SharePoint Server.
 BCS implementations take many forms.
-This includes this hybrid form that uses SharePoint Online and SharePoint Server on-premises.
-These procedures show how to install and configure BCS to integrate data from an on-premises OData service endpoint into SharePoint Online.
+This includes this hybrid form that uses SharePoint in Microsoft 365 and SharePoint Server on-premises.
+These procedures show how to install and configure BCS to integrate data from an on-premises OData service endpoint into SharePoint in Microsoft 365.
 For this scenario, we use the AdventureWorks sample SQL database and create an OData service head for the database.
 The solution looks as shown in the following diagram.

 Figure: Hybrid BCS solution

-An information worker logs on to SharePoint Online by using their federated account and opens an app for SharePoint or external list that needs data from an on-premises OData data source.
+An information worker signs in to SharePoint in Microsoft 365 by using their federated account and opens an app for SharePoint in Microsoft 365 or external list that needs data from an on-premises OData data source.

 The external list creates a request for the data and sends it to Business Connectivity Services.
 Business Connectivity Services looks at the connection settings object to see how to connect to the data source and which credentials to use.